-Figure 8. a) / b) Simulated REDOR curves for a CN spin pair with a value of 2 kHz for the anisotropy of the dipolar coupling tensor $\frac{\delta{IS}}{2\pi}$ at a carbon resonance frequency of 150 MHz in a 1.3 mm MAS probe (a) and a 3.2 mm MAS probe (b) assuming a spinning frequency of 20 kHz.
-The nominal rf-field strengths were set to 100 kHz (62.5 kHz) for C and 62.5 kHz (50 kHz) for N in the 1.3 mm (3.2 mm) probe.
-For all four cases C1-C4, the resulting recoupling efficiencies are significantly lower than the theoretical REDOR curve (dashed line).
+Figure 8. (a, b) Simulated REDOR curves for a CN spin pair, with a value of 2 kHz for the anisotropy of the dipolar coupling tensor $\frac{\delta{IS}}{2\pi}$ at a carbon resonance frequency of 150 MHz in a 1.3 mm MAS probe (a) and a 3.2 mm MAS probe (b), assuming a spinning frequency of 20 kHz.
+The nominal rf field strengths were set to 100 kHz (62.5 kHz) for C and 62.5 kHz (50 kHz) for N in the 1.3 mm (3.2 mm) probe.
+For all four cases (C1-C4), the resulting recoupling efficiencies are significantly lower than the theoretical REDOR curve (dashed line).
 Amplitude modulations (C2 and C4) lead to a further marginal deterioration of the recoupling efficiency.
-The remaining two cases (C1 and C3) are indistinguishable. c) / d) Simulated REDOR curves for a HN spin pair with a $\frac{\delta{IS}}{2\pi}$ of 24 kHz at a proton resonance frequency of 600 MHz in a 1.9 mm MAS probe assuming a spinning frequency of 40 kHz.
-The nominal rf-field strengths were set to 125 kHz for H and 50 kHz for N. A scaling of the effective dipolar coupling is achieved by shifting one pulse (c, delay until first pulse $t_1 = 2.5 \,\mu$ s) or both pulses (d, delay until first pulse $t_1 = 16 \,\mu$ s) per rotor period.
-No significant deviation of any of the four cases C1-C4 from the theoretical REDOR curves (dashed lines) is observed indicating the robustness of these REDOR implementations towards rf inhomogeneity.
+The remaining two cases (C1 and C3) are indistinguishable. (c, d) Simulated REDOR curves for a HN spin pair with a $\frac{\delta{IS}}{2\pi}$ of 24 kHz at a proton resonance frequency of 600 MHz in a 1.9 mm MAS probe, assuming a spinning frequency of 40 kHz.
+The nominal rf field strengths were set to 125 kHz for H and 50 kHz for N. A scaling of the effective dipolar coupling is achieved by shifting one pulse (c; delay until first pulse $t_1 = 2.5 \,\mu$ s) or both pulses (d; delay until first pulse $t_1 = 16 \,\mu$ s) per rotor period.
+No significant deviation in any of the four cases (C1-C4) from the theoretical REDOR curves (dashed lines) is observed, indicating the robustness of these REDOR implementations towards rf inhomogeneity.

-9c (C7) and d (POST-C7) show simulation results of the same spin system for a spatially restricted sample (central third along the rotor axis).
-This restriction of the sample space mitigates the effects of amplitude modulations and only very marginal differences between the four cases are observed for both sequences.
+the improved robustness of the POST-C7 sequence.
+At longer times, a loss of magnetization on both spins is observed when time-dependent amplitude modulations are taken into account.
+Interestingly, the overall order of the cases is different for the two sequences.
+For C7 recoupling, higher transfer efficiencies are observed for C4 in comparison to C2, whereas this order is reversed for POST-C7.
+Thus POST-C7 seems to be more sensitive to combined amplitude and phase modulations (C4).
+Figure 9c (C7) and d (POST-C7) show simulation results of the same spin system for a spatially restricted sample (central third along the rotor axis).
+This restriction of the sample space mitigates the effects of amplitude modulations, and only very marginal differences between the four cases are observed for both sequences.
 In order to further investigate the robustness of the two sequences, simulations in a second model system with a large CSA tensor were performed at a lower external magnetic field (75 MHz carbon resonance frequency).
-The parameters of this spin system were based on phthalic acid (Hellwagner et al. (2017), s.
-Table S4 in the SI for details).
-Significantly lower overall transfer efficiencies (approximately 50%) are observed (s.
-Fig. 9c and d) and for both sequences rf-field amplitude modulations (C2 and C4) further deteriorate the recoupling efficiency.
-This decrease is less pronounced for POST-C7 (s.
-Fig. 9d), again indicating its improved robustness.
-We have not carried out a complete Floquet analysis of the effects caused by the time-dependent rf-field amplitudes.
+The parameters of this spin system were based on phthalic acid (Hellwagner et al., 2017, see Table S4).
+Significantly lower overall transfer efficiencies (approximately 50 %) are observed (see Fig. 9e and f), and for both sequences, rf field amplitude modulations (C2 and C4) further deteriorate the recoupling efficiency.
+This decrease is less pronounced for POST-C7 (see Fig. 9f), again indicating its improved robustness.
+We have not carried out a complete Floquet analysis of the effects caused by the time-dependent rf field amplitudes.
 We believe that the decreased efficiency is due to the appearance of effective fields that shift the resonance condition slightly as is the case for pulse transients (Hellwagner et al., 2017).